-A cybersecurity program is only as strong as an organization’s belief in it.
+A cybersecurity program is only as strong as an organisation’s belief in it.
 When it comes to communicating with stakeholders about instituting a patch management policy strategy, the emphasis is all on risk.
 Exploited vulnerabilities have an extremely high chance of risk compromise.
 As businesses continue to grow their footprints with more software and hardware, so will the potential for a malicious attack.

 These attacks are never without consequences.
 Research from IBM’s 2021 Cost of a Data Breach Report revealed that data breach costs in 2021 rose from USD$3.86M to $4.24M – the highest average total cost in the history of the report.

 Cybersecurity is a significant investment, but the cost of not investing is even greater.
-Vulnerability exploits will continue to increase each year, so organizations should focus on developing a sound patch management policy strategy to build a strong foundation for their cybersecurity practices, which helps take them to the next level.
+Vulnerability exploits will continue to increase each year, so organisations should focus on developing a sound patch management policy strategy to build a strong foundation for their cybersecurity practices, which helps take them to the next level.

 Stay Ahead of Vulnerability Exploits with Efficient Patch Management Policy

 Better yet, consider a vendor with a unified cybersecurity platform that leverages global threat intelligence into zero and n-day vulnerabilities and virtual patching.
-A platform removes visibility and data siloes between disparate point products, enabling security teams to discover, assess, and prioritize vulnerable systems across your IT infrastructure.
+A platform removes visibility and data siloes between disparate point products, enabling security teams to discover, assess, and prioritise vulnerable systems across your IT infrastructure.

 To learn more about the Zero Day Initiative and cyber risk management, check out these resources: